thiagola92/ez-curved-lines-2d/addons/curved_lines_2d/README.md

 # EZ Curved Lines 2D for Godot 4.4

-This plugin helps you draw curved lines quickly in the 2D editor.
+This plugin helps you draw smoothly curved 2D lines. polygons and collision polygons quickly in the 2D editor.

 - [EZ Curved Lines 2D for Godot 4.4](#ez-curved-lines-2d-for-godot-44)